Skip to Main Content

 Biography

-Hesper trained as physicist in both her undergraduate studies (Caltech, B.S.
-Physics, 2005), and her graduate studies (UCSF, PhD, Biophysics, 2011).
-She did her graduate work with the late Mats Gustafsson at UCSF and Janelia Farm.
-In his group, she developed a nonlinear form of Structured-Illumination Microscopy.
-Afterwards, wanting to explore a biological phenomenon she did her postdoctoral work with Eric Rubin at the Harvard School of Public Health where she became fascinated by the ability of genetically identical organisms to display different phenotypes.
+Hesper is interested in how bacteria grow, eat, and survive stress.
+Before becoming a microbiologist, she received her undergraduate degree in physics from Caltech, and then went on to do her dissertation with the late Mats Gustafsson at UCSF and Janelia Farm.
+In his group, she developed a novel form of Structured-Illumination Microscopy, a now commercially available super-resolution technique.
+Afterwards, wanting to explore a biological phenomenon, she did her postdoctoral work with Eric Rubin at the Harvard School of Public Health where she became fascinated by the ability of genetically identical bacteria to display different phenotypes.
 This phenomenon is especially important for the treatment of tuberculosis, a disease caused by the bacterial pathogen Mycobacterium tuberculosis.
-She is excited to start a research group at the intersection of these two areas: the application of advanced light microscopy techniques to investigate the strategies mycobacteria use to survive the stresses imposed by antibiotics and host.
+Her lab now uses a combination of bacterial genetics and fluorescence microscopy to investigate the strategies that mycobacteria use to grow, metabolize, and survive the stresses imposed by antibiotics and the host.
+Dr. Rego is the recipient of several awards, including the Burroughs Wellcome Career Award at the Scientific Interface, Pew Scholar Award, Searle Scholar Award, and Hypothesis Fund Award.

 Appointments